mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter0.md

 After a few seconds, the *Verification by card* section will refresh.
 Fill in the Payment information form.

+> **A Note about your Credit Card**
+>
-> **NOTE:** Your credit card will not be billed, unless you remove the spending limits.
+> Your credit card will not be billed, unless you remove the spending limits.
 If you run out of credit, your services will be shut down unless you choose to be billed.

 <img src="images/chapter0/verify-by-card.png" class="img-medium" />